Scud Race: Development

 After the success of Daytona USA, fans wanted a sequel.
 Director Toshihiro Nagoshi recounted, "The development team is the same, and so many believed that we would automatically be doing the sequel to Daytona.
 We wanted to change the team in order to ensure a different kind of game, but we never did.
 In the end, we need not have worried, because we've succeeded in producing something with a completely different look."
 Sega later had an arcade test game known as Supercar, but this evolved into Scud Race/Super GT.
 The most notable similarities include the HUD display with most features in the same positions on screen, and the handling style of the game.
 The main difference between gameplay is the addition of acceleration while drifting, which caused a radically different drifting strategy.

 AM2 head Yu Suzuki, though not part of the Scud Race development team, gave advice on how to do the drift handling and the sound sampling.
 The cabinet design was by Sega AM4.

 Scud Race was originally planned to be the first game to be released for the Model 3 arcade board, but marketing considerations led Sega to push it back to follow Virtua Fighter 3.
 During the test phase, key members of the development team raced the four cars depicted in the game in real life.

 The game made its world debut on January 21, 1997, at the Amusement Trades Exhibition International show in London.
-Sega unveiled the official sequel to Daytona USA, Daytona USA 2, in 1998.
-Depending on what version of the game (Battle on The Edge or Power Edition) and cabinet the player is on (Single or 1–16), the three-four cars have different colors.